kotamorishi/weather-station/README.md

 ```

-# Update your API Key
+# Update your API Key and weather ID

 Sign up for OpenWeatherMap and generate key from here